 Scope 2 emissions are sourced from electricity energy purchased from the grid.
-Until 2019, we were purchasing 100% renewable electricity by a Private Purchasing Agreement (PPA).
-For 2019, we had to change the electricity provider.
-Please hence that due to confidentiality, we are not declaring the reason of change.
-Eventhough our use of overall electricity energy decreased by 7% in comparison to last year, our Scope-2 emissions seems extremely increased by 803% for that reason.
-So as our Scope 1 + 2 emissions seems extremely increased by 133%.
-Due to this shift, we decided to update our base year as 2019.
+In 2020, we purchased renewable electricity 25% of the electricity in total electricity consumption by a Private Purchasing Agreement (PPA).
+Besides, our use of overall electricity energy decreased by 2.26% in comparison to last year, our Scope-2 emissions seems decreased by 26.5% for that reason.
+So as our Scope 1 + 2 emissions seems decreased by 19.1%.